• Home

 Merida Travel Tips: Plan Before Your Trip

-Here are a few travel tips to keep in a mind as you plan to roam around the streets of Merida:
+Here are a few travel tips to keep in mind as you plan to roam around the streets of Merida:

 ⌛ How many days to spend during a trip to Merida, Mexico?

 Most of the Merida city highlights mentioned in this travel guide can be experienced within about two days or so, not including any day trips.
 For those pressed for time, 2-3 days in Merida can suffice.
-But if time allows, spending 5-7 days in Merida would be far more ideal in order to pursue the abundance of awesome day trips that surround the city.
+But if time allows, spending 5-7 days in Merida would be far more ideal to pursue the abundance of awesome day trips that surround the city.

 ✈️ Getting to Merida, Mexico

-2 Ways to save flying to Merida:
+Two Ways to save flying to Merida:

 💵 Money matters in Merida, Mexico